Hot products, big profits

 Quick steps:

-• Print your image onto ordinary paper and cut it out as precisely as possible.
+2. Print your image onto ordinary paper and cut it out precisely.

-• Let it cool, peel off the parchment, and flex your DIY skills.
+6. Let the area cool, peel off the parchment, and flex your DIY skills.

 Cricut™ machine transfers

 Got a Cricut™ at home?
-It’s a t-shirt printing powerhouse.
+It’s a powerful tool for t-shirt printing.
 Using heat transfer vinyl (HTV), you can cut out crisp designs, letters, or custom art and iron them right onto your shirt.

-This gives you a clean, professional finish, especially for text, logos, or layered t-shirt designs.
+You get a clean, professional finish – especially for text, logos, or layered t-shirt designs.
 The result is smooth, durable, and survives many washes like a champ.

 • Best for: Cotton and cotton/poly t-shirts.